dmitrijkiltau/dom.js/docs/STRUCTURE.md

 # Documentation Structure

-This document describes the modular structure of the vanilla-kit documentation.
+This document describes the modular structure of the dom.js documentation.

 ## Overview